 |

-hard" life we led.
-Ive scrolled through the site and found lads
+"work hard play hard" life we led.
+Ive scrolled through the site and

-on the same ships as me but the wrong time and some the same time but
+found lads on the same ships as me but the wrong time and some the

-wrong ships.
+same time but wrong ships.
 Frustrating.
-Lets hope something comes of my rambling.
+Lets hope something comes of

-Thank you for creating this web of nostalgia, "Neighbours"
+my rambling.
+Thank you for creating this web of nostalgia,

-has now taken a back seat!!
-Best wishes to you all out there, Jo
+"Neighbours" has now taken a back seat!!
+Best wishes to you all out

 |